Questions about our materials? Contact Dr. Schleider for more information.

 Kids ages 11-17 are invited to take part in Project YES: our lab's anonymous, online program evaluation project for youth.
 Project YES participants can try out three of our online programs for free!

-Parents of children ages 3-13 are invited to take part in Project BRAVE: our lab's anonymous, online program for caregivers.
-Project BRAVE participants can try an online parenting program for free!
+Parents of children ages 3-13 are invited to take part in Project EMPOWER: our lab's anonymous, online program for caregivers.
+Project EMPOWER participants can try an online parenting program for free!

-**Note: People of any age are welcome to take part in Project YES and Project BRAVE.
-However, the activities in YES were developed with teens and pre-teens in mind, and Project BRAVE was developed with parents of children ages 3-13 in mind.
+**Note: People of any age are welcome to take part in Project YES and Project EMPOWER.
+However, the activities in YES were developed with teens and pre-teens in mind, and Project EMPOWER was created with parents of children ages 3-13 in mind.

 For Researchers and Clinicians